PioniaPHP-project/pionia-docs/content/docs/documentation/400_tutorial.md

 ✨So, briefly to go through what we just did.

-1. We created our action which takes up a Pionia Arrayable `$postData` which will always contain our POST request data.
+1. We created our action which takes up a Pionia Arrayable `$data` which will always contain our POST request data.
 2. We collected our data, `title` and `description` as a string, the `id` as an integer.
 3. We checked if we actually have an `id` in our request.
 If no id was provided, we use the post data given to us to create a new todo, otherwise we updated the matched to-do.
 4. Finally, we returned a response using one of our [Pionia Helpers](/documentation/pionia-helpers/)